SymfonyCasts/api-platform/sfcasts/ep1-basics/relations.md

 why you might want it.
-First, if you think writing `$user->getCheeseListings()` in your code might be convenient, you'll want it! *Second*, when you fetch a `User` in our API, if you want to be able to see what cheese listings this user owns, you'll *also* want this.
+First, if you think writing `$user->getCheeseListings()` in your code might be convenient, you'll want it! *Second*, when you fetch a `User` in our API, if you want to be able to see what cheese listings this user owns as a property in the JSON, you'll *also* want this.
 More on that soon.

 Anyways, say yes, call the property `cheeseListings` and say no to `orphanRemoval`.
 If you're not familiar with that option... then you don't need it.
 And... bonus!
-A bit later in this tutorial, I'll show you why and when this option is useful.
+A bit later in this tutorial, I'll show you why and when this option *is* useful.

-Hit enter to finish this!
+Hit enter to finish!
 As usual, this did a few things: it added an `$owner` property to `CheeseListing` along with `getOwner()` and `setOwner()` methods.
-Over on `User`, it added a `$cheeseListings` property with a `getCheeseListings()` method but *not* a `setCheeseListings()` method.
+Over on `User`, it added a `$cheeseListings` property with a `getCheeseListings()` method... but *not* a `setCheeseListings()` method.
 Instead, `make:entity` generated `addCheeseListing()` and `removeCheeseListing()` methods.
 Those will come in handy later.

-Create the migration
+Let's create the migration:

 ```terminal
 php bin/console make:migration